Thursday, October 29, 2020

 -petting zoo (goats, sheep, chickens) (feed available for purchase)

--chick experience
+-chick (spring) & kitten (summer) experience

 -duck races (water pumps)